Proportional reasoning: In mathematics and physics

 the force of gravity between two masses is directly proportional to the product of the two masses and inversely proportional to the square of the distance between the two masses.

 Intellectual development

-In Piaget's model of intellectual development, the fourth and final stage is the formal operational stage.
+In Piaget's theory of cognitive development, the fourth and final stage is the formal operational stage.
 In the classic book "The Growth of Logical Thinking from Childhood to Adolescence" by Jean Piaget and Bärbel Inhelder formal operational reasoning takes many forms, including propositional reasoning, deductive logic, separation and control of variables, combinatorial reasoning, and proportional reasoning.

 Robert Karplus, a science educator in the 1960s and 1970s, investigated all these forms of reasoning in adolescents & adults.
 Mr. Tall-Mr.Short was one of his studies.

 Examples

 Inverse Proportion

 Comparable reasoning patterns exist for inverse proportion.

 Water Triangle

 Consider a container of colored liquid inside a right triangle where the triangle can be tilted and the water levels on the left and right side can be measured on a built-in scale.
 This is called a "water triangle":

 The water triangle is rotated until it shows a measurement of 4 units on the left side and 6 units on the right side.
 Suppose the triangle is tilted even more until the water level on the right side is at 8 units.
 Predict what the water level in units will be on the left side.